huggingface/blog/quanto-diffusers.md

 freeze(pipeline.transformer)
 ```

-We call `quantize()` on the model to be quantized, specifying what we want to quantize.
+We call `quantize()` on the module to be quantized, specifying what we want to quantize.
 In the above case, we are just quantizing the parameters, leaving the activations as is.
 We’re quantizing to the FP8 data-type.
 We finally call `freeze()` to replace the original parameters with the quantized parameters.

 We can then call this `pipeline` normally: